-For an employee and their eligible dependents, enrolling no later than 31 days after the date the employee becomes newly eligible, dental coverage begins the first day of the month following the date the employee becomes eligible.
+For a newly eligible employee and their eligible dependents, dental coverage begins the first day of the month following the date the employee becomes eligible.
 If the employee becomes eligible on the first working day of the month, then coverage begins on that date.

-For eligible faculty hired on a quarter-to-quarter or semester-to-semester basis, dental coverage begins the first day of the second consecutive quarter or semester.
+If the eligible employee is a faculty member hired on a quarter-to-quarter or semester-to-semester basis, dental coverage begins the first day of the month following the beginning of the second consecutive quarter or semester.
 If the first day of the second consecutive quarter or semester is the first working day of the month, dental coverage begins on that day.

-For an employee and their eligible dependents enrolling no later than 31 days after the date the employee regains eligibility following a period of leave or after being between periods of leave described in PEBB Program rules, dental coverage begins the first day of the month the employee is in pay status eight or more hours.
-For faculty who regain eligibility no later than the 12th month after the month in which they lost eligibility for the employer contribution toward PEBB benefits, dental coverage begins the first day of the month in the first day of the month in which the quarter or semester begins.
+For an employee regaining eligibility following a period of leave or after being between periods of leave as described in PEBB Program rules, and their eligible dependents, dental coverage begins the first day of the month the employee is in pay status eight or more hours.
+If the employee is a faculty member regaining eligibility no later than the 12th month after the month in which they lost eligibility for the employer contribution toward PEBB benefits, dental coverage begins the first day of the month in which the yearter or semester begins.